joannakl/cs102/projects/project3_logs.markdown

 The program should run in a loop that allows the user to issue different queries.
-The three types of queries are:
+The five types of queries are:

 - `first USERNAME`
 - `last USERNAME`